Colin-b/pyxelrest/README.rst

    Filling in UDF parameters

-UDFs are automatically updated on Excel start and on Configuration update.
+UDFs are automatically updated on Microsoft Excel start and on Configuration update.

-Updating UDFs without restarting Excel or updating configuration can be done thanks to the ``Update Functions`` button within ``PyxelRest`` tab.
+Updating UDFs without restarting Microsoft Excel or updating configuration can be done thanks to the ``Update Functions`` button within ``PyxelRest`` tab.

 .. figure:: addin/AutoLoadPyxelRestAddIn/resources/screenshot_pyxelrest_auto_load_ribbon.PNG
    :align: center